hackupc/legal-page/_documents/terms_and_conditions.md

 ### Travel reimbursement

 If you have been elected to receive a travel reimbursement, we will contact you after the Hackathon to send it to you.
-You will receive a maximum that hase been specified previously via email, based on current travelling prices and distances.
+You will receive a maximum that has been specified previously via email, based on current travelling prices and distances.

 Requirements to receive travel reimbursement are:

-- Received an email with travel reimbursement amount.
+- Received an email with travel reimbursement amount confirmed.
 - Travel reimbursement receipts submitted before the end of HackUPC or before the date specified by the HackUPC team.
-- Project submitted to Devpost before the due date.
+- Project submitted to Devpost before the due date and not deemed invalid by the HackUPC judges or organizers.

 ### Cheating